Delhi reverts to old excise policy, 350 govt-run liquor vends open | Headlines

 Excise officials said teething troubles are expected to persist for some days but liquor supply and brand availability will improve in the coming days.

-The stock of over 40 lakh alcohol bottles has been arranged by the department to meet the demand amid expectations of a sluggish sale of around 12 lakh bottles per day in July.
+The warehouses are stocked with over 80 lakh alcohol bottles to meet the demand amid expectations of a sluggish sale of around 12 lakh bottles per day in July.
 The demand had scaled to 15 lakh bottles per day in August, the officials said.

+Around 35 lakh bottles have been supplied to the liquor vends, the excise officials said.

 Vinod Giri, Director General, Confederation of Indian Alcoholic Beverage Companies (CIABC), said initial days of switching back to the old excise policy is not going to be easy.